ChasarooniZ/More-Dynamic-Token-Rings/README.md

 You can access the changelog [here](/CHANGELOG.md).
 ## Contributors
 You can see everyone else who contributed to the module [here](CONTRIBUTORS.md)
-## Sources
+## Sources & Licensing
-- [TokenTool](https://github.com/RPTools/TokenTool), which uses the "GNU AFFERO GENERAL PUBLIC LICENSE".
+MIT License applies to the CODE,all rings are owned by their respective owners and are only licensed for use of this module.
 - [joeundsoo](https://github.com/ChasarooniZ/More-Dynamic-Token-Rings/issues/3) gave permission
 - [redeux](https://github.com/ChasarooniZ/More-Dynamic-Token-Rings/blob/master/permissions/redeux%20permission.png) gave permission